Celtic F.C.: Influence on other clubs

-Due to Celtic's large following, several clubs have decided to emulate or have been inspired by Celtic.
+Due to Celtic's large following, several clubs have emulated or been inspired by Celtic.
 As the club has a large following, especially in Northern Ireland, several clubs have been founded there by local Celtic fans.
 The most notable and successful was Belfast Celtic, formed in 1891 simply as Celtic.
 Upon incorporation as a limited company in 1901, however, the club adopted the name "Belfast Celtic", the title "Celtic Football Club Ltd" already being registered by the Glasgow club.
 Their home from the same year was Celtic Park on Donegall Road in west Belfast, known to the fans as Paradise.
 It was one of the most successful teams in Ireland until it withdrew from the Irish League in 1949.
 Donegal Celtic, currently playing in the NIFL Premier Intermediate League, was established in 1970, with the Celtic part being taken on due to the massive local following for Scotland's Celtic and formerly Belfast Celtic.
 They are nicknamed The Wee Hoops and play at Donegal Celtic Park on Suffolk Road in Belfast.

 A club by the name of Lurgan Celtic was originally formed in 1903, with the obvious slant of aiming towards the Roman Catholic community of the town, adopting the name and colours of the Glaswegian Celtic.
 The County Armagh club currently plays in the NIFL Championship.
 In the Republic of Ireland, both Tuam Celtic A.F.C. and Castlebar Celtic F.C. play at grounds called Celtic Park.

 Throughout Scotland and England, other clubs have been named after and adopted Celtic's kit.
 These include the now defunct Scottish club Blantyre Celtic F.C.; Irish club Listowel Celtic F.C.; and English lower-league clubs Cleator Moor Celtic F.C., which was founded in 1908–09 by Irish immigrants employed in the local iron ore mines, Celtic Nation F.C. (now defunct) and West Allotment Celtic F.C.

 Somerset club Yeovil Town F.C., who traditionally wore an all-green shirt, modified their uniform to emulate Celtic's, inspired by the Scottish club's 2003 UEFA Cup run.